 Q01If ETFs are more tax-efficient, why pick a mutual fund anywhere?

-Tax efficiency only matters in a taxable brokerage account.
-Inside a Roth IRA, Traditional IRA, or 401(k), the ETF advantage is irrelevant.
+Tax efficiency under 26 U.S.C. § 852(b)(6) only matters in a taxable brokerage account.
+Inside a Roth IRA (26 U.S.C. § 408A), a Traditional IRA (§ 408), or a 401(k) (§ 401(k)), the ETF advantage is irrelevant.
 For most retail investors, the bulk of their long-term savings sits inside tax-advantaged accounts where mutual funds' automation simplicity wins on net.
+The wrapper choice is account-type-dependent.

 Q02Can I set up automatic ETF purchases?

 Sometimes.
 Fidelity, Schwab, M1 Finance, and a few other brokers support recurring fractional ETF purchases.
-Vanguard added recurring ETF investing in 2023.
+Several legacy mutual-fund-first brokerages added recurring ETF investing in 2023.
 The user experience varies.
-Mutual fund auto-invest has been mature and reliable for decades.
+Mutual fund auto-invest has been mature for decades; the daily NAV settlement under Investment Company Act § 22(d) (15 U.S.C. § 80a-22(d)) makes the mechanic clean.
 If automation is the primary goal and your account allows mutual funds, the friction-free path is the mutual fund wrapper.

 Q03Is the bid-ask spread on ETFs a meaningful cost?

-For broad index ETFs, no. On VOO, VTI, IVV, and similar large-cap funds, the spread is typically a fraction of a cent on a share priced in the hundreds.
+For broad-index ETFs, no. SEC Rule 6c-11(c)(3)(D) (17 CFR 270.6c-11(c)(3)(D)) requires every ETF to publish its prior-business-day median bid-ask spread on the issuer site, so you can verify before buying.
+On VOO, VTI, IVV, and similar large-cap funds, the spread is typically a fraction of a cent on a share priced in the hundreds.
 Buy-and-hold investors see this round-trip cost once on entry and once on exit, decades apart.
 Negligible.
 Niche ETFs can have wider spreads, where the cost matters more.